HenrikSamuelsson/course-introduction-to-software-product-management/introduction-to-spm.md

 ### Agile Manifesto

-The four core values of the Manifesto for Agile Software Development are stated as:
+The four core values of the Manifesto for Agile Software Development are stated as follows:

 > Individuals and interactions over processes and tools
 > Working software over comprehensive documentation